Harvest-Helper/HarvestHelper/README.md

 ## Usage

-1. Click the HarvestHelper icon in your browser toolbar
+1. Click the Harvest Helper icon in your browser toolbar
 2. Use the popup interface to manage your content
 3. Access settings through the options page
 4. Customize your experience through the available preferences